KadinTucker/CivInspired/Rulebook/technology.md

 The cost of adoption is based on the total number of cities plus the population of the civilisation adopting it, and also scales with the era.
 This represents the cost of everyone in the civilisation learning about the technology, and a select group of people mastering it.

 The effect of the cost of adoption is that larger empires need to produce more science to actually have technologies readily available.
-This is akin to nuclear fission being discovered many years before nuclear weapons and power are actually able to be implemented.
+This is akin to nuclear fission being discovered many years before nuclear weapons and power are actually implemented.

 Points are first allocated to discoveries.
 If a civilisation discovers a technology, then it is recorded that this civilisation has, independently, discovered this technology.
 Science points are then allocated to adoption.